TencentEdgeOne/pages-templates/README.md

 2. **Customize Build**: Configure your build command and output directory.
 3. **Deploy Globally**: Auto-deploy to our edge services globally.

+<a href="https://edgeone.ai/pages/templates/nextjs-template">👉 Get Started to try our demo</a>
 ## License

 This project is licensed under the MIT License - see the <a href="https://opensource.org/licenses/MIT" target="_blank">LICENSE</a> file for details.